My spouse is going bankrupt. Will it affect my divorce?4 Dec 2023 | Lisa Pepper

 What happens with regard to the financial settlement depends on when the bankruptcy petition is filed.

 Before a bankruptcy petition is filed, the financial settlement negotiations continue in the usual way.
-Both you and your ex must disclose your income and in detail on Form E, along with a list of all your debts.
-You should attempt to reach a financial settlement amicably with your spouse, and have it written into a financial Consent Order to make it legally watertight.
+Both you and your ex must disclose your assets and incomes in detail on Form E, along with a list of all your debts.
+You should attempt to reach a financial settlement amicably with your spouse, and have it written into a Financial Remedy Order, approved by the court, to make it legally watertight.
+It is a document that a Trustee in Bankruptcy may wish to see later on and therefore you must be careful that is it not so skewed in the solvent spouse’s favour to appear to be designed to defeat the claims of creditors in a future bankruptcy.
+You will need legal advice on the order before it is sent to court for approval.

-If you cannot reach an agreement, the Court has the power to decide how the family finances should be split.
+If you cannot reach an agreement, the Court has the power to decide how the family finances should be split – you would need to make an application to the court to start that procedure.

-Orders made by the Court will be binding on a Trustee in Bankruptcy if your ex is made bankrupt in the future, as long as the Final Order (previously called a Decree Absolute) has been pronounced.
+Orders made by the Court will be binding on a Trustee in Bankruptcy if your ex is made bankrupt in the future, as long as the Final Order in the divorce (previously called a Decree Absolute) has been pronounced and as long as the Trustee does not object on the basis that it appears designed to frustrate the other creditors.

 However, while the process for reaching a financial settlement is the same, the outcome may not be.
 Debt repayments will need to be taken into account when deciding what is a fair financial split between you.
 This can reduce the amount of money that is available for a lump-sum payment or ongoing spousal maintenance, for example.